About Us

 From 2024, there will be two major intakes for children enrolling in primary school (reception)- intake 1 for children stating at the beginning of the year (term 1), and intake 2 for children starting mid-year (term 3).

-Today’s Woomera Range Complex began as the Woomera Rocket Range in 1947.
-It was the key weapons testing facility for the Anglo-Australian Joint Project, which ran until 1980.
-From the 1950s, British and Australian missiles and other weapons were tested at Woomera.
-Among the best-known are the British Bloodhound, Thunderbird and SeaSlug missiles and Australia’s Malkara and Ikara missiles.
-The Jindivik remote-controlled target drone and many other Australian innovations were developed to support the missile testing programmes.
+The Woomera Range Complex, originally known as the Woomera Rocket Range, was established in 1947.
+It served as a key testing ground for the Anglo-Australian Joint Project, which operated until 1980.
+From the 1950s onward, both British and Australian missiles, along with other weaponry, were tested at Woomera.
+Notable examples include the British Bloodhound, Thunderbird, and SeaSlug missiles, as well as Australia’s Malkara and Ikara missiles.
+The development of the Jindivik remote-controlled target drone, among other Australian innovations, played a significant role in supporting these missile testing programs.

-Space activities commenced at Woomera in 1957, in connection with the International Geophysical Year (1957-58), an 18-month period of global scientific research.
-Australian-managed American space tracking facilities were established.
-The British Skylark sub-orbital sounding rocket programme, and Australian sounding rocket projects (including Long Tom, HAD and Kookaburra) began.
-Britain’s Black Knight defence research sounding rocket was first launched in 1958, followed by other defence sounding rockets such as Jabiru and Falstaff.
+Space-related activities at Woomera began in 1957, during the International Geophysical Year (1957-58), an 18-month period dedicated to global scientific research.
+Australian-managed American space tracking stations were set up, and several space programs were launched, including the British Skylark sub-orbital sounding rocket program and various Australian projects such as Long Tom, HAD, and Kookaburra.
+In 1958, the UK’s Black Knight defence research sounding rocket was launched, followed by other defence rockets like Jabiru and Falstaff.

-In the 1960s, tracking stations at Red Lake and Island Lagoon supported NASA’s human spaceflight and deep space exploration programmes.
-Between 1964-70, the European Launcher Development Organisation (ELDO) conducted test launches for its Europa satellite launch vehicle, and on 29 November 1967, Australia launched its first satellite, WRESAT (Weapons Research Establishment Satellite).
-The name comes from the Weapons Research Establishment which managed the Woomera Range at the time.
-WRESAT made Australia one of the earliest countries to launch its own satellite.
-Britain’s Prospero satellite was launched from Woomera in 1971, as part of its Black Arrow rocket project.
+Throughout the 1960s, Woomera’s tracking stations at Red Lake and Island Lagoon supported NASA’s human spaceflight and deep space missions.
+Between 1964 and 1970, the European Launcher Development Organisation (ELDO) conducted test launches of its Europa satellite launch vehicle.
+On November 29, 1967, Australia made history by launching its first satellite, WRESAT (Weapons Research Establishment Satellite), making Australia one of the first countries to launch its own satellite.
+In 1971, Britain’s Prospero satellite was also launched from Woomera as part of the Black Arrow rocket project.

-The US-Australian Joint Defence Facility Nurrungar operated from 1970-1999 and played an important role in the Cold War.
-Its early warning and nuclear detonation detection roles helped safeguard against surprise attack or accidental nuclear conflict.
+The US-Australian Joint Defence Facility Nurrungar, which operated from 1970 to 1999, played a vital role during the Cold War, particularly in early warning systems and nuclear detonation detection, helping to prevent surprise attacks or accidental nuclear conflict.

 The first shows the Australian-managed NASA tracking station at Island Lagoon, which tracked many early deep space exploration missions, including Mariner-2, the world’s first successful interplanetary probe, which provided important data about Venus.